SCES-Makerspace-Lab/Illegal-Logging-IoT/Tests/Oloolua_test2/README.md

 4. Upload the receiver code to the receiver WaziDev board.

 5. Open the Serial Monitor for both WaziDev boards.
-The sender should display the GPS coordinates and time, and the receiver should display the received GPS coordinates, time, RSSI, and SNR.
+The sender should display the distance data, and the receiver should display the received distance data, RSSI, and SNR.

+6. Perform the range test in the Oloolua Forest.
+Monitor the RSSI and SNR values to assess the quality of the LoRa signal.

 ## Note

-Ensure the GPS module is receiving a good signal.
-If the GPS module is indoors or in a location where it can't get a good signal, it may not be able to provide valid location data.
-Also GPS module requires 5V so they cannot be powered by the wazidev boards
+Ensure the ultrasonic sensor is correctly calibrated and positioned.
+If the sensor is not properly set up, it may not provide accurate distance data.
+Also, ensure that the sensor and the WaziDev boards are powered correctly according to their specifications.
+Be aware that environmental factors in the forest, such as foliage and terrain, can impact the range and quality of the LoRa signal.